orizens/orizens.com/src/pages/blog/2017-10-27-decluttering-angular-components-the-proxy-pattern.md

 Next, on top of the constructor (these statements are actually syntactic sugar and run inside the constructor) are the display properties that this component use in its template.

-Each property is an observable and they are all fetched from the proxy object &#8211; meaning, this component takes the state from the proxy object only and doesn&#8217;t rely on a specific implementation (aside from using observables a state mechanism).
+Each property is an observable and they are all fetched from the proxy object - meaning, this component takes the state from the proxy object only and doesn't rely on a specific implementation (aside from using observables a state mechanism).

 Next, these class methods are the public api that this component expose to the template: